pyomeca/bioptim/README.md

 #### MINIMIZE_TIME (Lagrange and Mayer)
 Adds the time to the optimization variable set.
-It will try to minimize the time towards minus infinity or towards a target.
+It will minimize the time toward minus infinity or a target.
 If the Mayer term is used, `min_bound` and `max_bound` can also be defined.

 #### MINIMIZE_STATE (Lagrange and Mayer)
-Minimizes the states variable towards zero (or a target)
+Minimizes the state variable towards zero (or a target).

 #### TRACK_STATE (Lagrange and Mayer)
-Tracks the states variable towards a target
+Tracks the state variable toward a target.

 #### MINIMIZE_MARKERS (Lagrange and Mayer)
-Minimizes the position of the markers towards zero (or a target) The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the markers
+Minimizes the position of the markers toward zero (or a target) The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes along which the markers should be minimized.

 #### TRACK_MARKERS (Lagrange and Mayer)
 Tracks the skin markers towards a target.
-The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes on which to track the markers
+The extra parameter `axis_to_track: Axis = (Axis.X, Axis.Y, Axis.Z)` can be sent to specify the axes along which the markers should be tracked.

 #### MINIMIZE_MARKERS_DISPLACEMENT (Lagrange)
 Minimizes the difference between a state at a node and the same state at the next node, effectively minimizing the velocity